 The 12 Best Sales Metrics to Track in 2025

-Sean Linehan6 min read • Updated May 16, 2025
+Sean Linehan6 min read • Updated Oct 17, 2025

 The 12 Best Sales Metrics to Track in 2025

-The difference between sales teams that crush their numbers and those that struggle often comes down to what they measure and what they do with that data.
-Tracking revenue metrics matters more than ever, especially when 84% of sales reps missed their quota last year.
+The difference between sales teams that crush their numbers and those that struggle often comes down to what they measure and what they do with that data. matters more than ever, especially when 84% of sales reps missed their quota last year.
 That's a wake-up call for better performance tracking.

 The old ways of measuring sales performance just don't cut it anymore.
 As buying gets more complex and customer journeys twist and turn, we need smarter approaches.
-AI has changed the game in how teams track, analyze, and improve their sales metrics, turning raw numbers into actions that drive results.
+AI has changed the game in how teams track, analyze and improve their sales metrics, turning raw numbers into actions that drive results.

-Core Revenue Metrics
+KPIs For Sales: Core Revenue Metrics

 1. Total Revenue